facebook

 What is Pterygium?

-Pterygium is a non-cancerous growth of the conjunctiva (the thin, transparent layer covering the white part of the eye) that extends onto the cornea.
-It often develops in individuals who spend long hours outdoors in sunny, windy, or dusty environments.
+Pterygium is a non-cancerous growth of the conjunctiva (the thin, transparent layer covering the white part of the eye) that grows onto the cornea.
+It is commonly seen in people who work outside in windy, sunny or dusty conditions for extended periods.

 What Causes Pterygium?

-• UV Radiation: Excessive exposure to ultraviolet (UV) rays from the sun is the leading cause of this condition.
+• UV Radiation: Excessive exposure to the sun's ultraviolet (UV) rays is the most common cause of this condition.

-• Dry & Dusty Conditions: Environments with high wind, dust, or dry air can irritate the eyes and increase the risk.
+• High Wind, Dust, or Dry Air Conditions: Environments with high wind, dust, or dry air may irritate the eyes and increase the risk.

 What Causes a Surfer's Eye?